liudoubletian/MZINBVA/README.md

 # MZINBVA: Variational approximation for multilevel zero-inflated negative-binomial models for association analysis in microbiome surveys

 # Introduction
 The microbiome count data are over-dispersed with excess zeros.
 In addition, the observations from repeated measures are correlated.
-In order to deal with these features, we introduced a new framework based on variational approximation.
+In order to deal with these characteristics, we propose an effective variational algorithm for fitting zero-inflated negative-binomial models for multilevel data and apply it to association analysis or differential abundance testing.

 # Installation
 ```r